GTA For 6SSPP400 - Consent And Coercion

 Job Description

-Graduate Teaching Assistant in the School of Politics & Economics
+Graduate Teaching Assistant in the Department of Chemistry

 Your Module Convenor will be your Line Manager, if you have any queries or questions, please make your enquiry with them first.
 If you have any other query regarding your employment, please email spe-business-support@kcl.ac.uk.